-This Management's Discussion and Analysis ("MD&A") provides a review of the performance of kneat.com, inc. ("kneat.com" or the "Company" or "Kneat") and should be read in conjunction with the unaudited condensed interim consolidated financial statements of kneat.com (the "Financial Statements") for the three-month period ended March 31, 2022, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+This Management's Discussion and Analysis ("MD&A") provides a review of the performance of kneat.com, inc. ("kneat.com" or the "Company" or "Kneat") and should be read in conjunction with the unaudited condensed interim consolidated financial statements of kneat.com (the "Financial Statements") as at September 30, 2022 and for the three and nine-months period ended September 30, 2022, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-The information presented in this MD&A is as of May 11, 2022.
+The information presented in this MD&A is as of November 9, 2022.
 The reporting currency for kneat.com is the Canadian dollar.
 All of the financial information presented herein is expressed in Canadian dollars, unless otherwise stated.
 United States dollars are indicated by the symbol "US\$".
 Euros are indicated by the symbol " ε ".
 This MD&A contains "forward-looking statements" that are subject to risk factors set out in a cautionary note contained herein.
 The reader is cautioned not to place undue reliance on forward-looking statements.